sunnytang00/msteams-project/assumptions.md

 ## channels.py
 ### `channels_list_v1`
+1. The user will only see public channels and channels that the user is a member of.
 ### `channels_listall_v1`
 1. The user will only see public channels and channels that the user is a member of.
 ### `channels_create_v1`